Aylesbury Music Centre Dance Band

 The Aylesbury Music Centre Dance Band (also known as the AMC Dance Band) was an award-winning big band for children and young adults aged around 14 to 18 based at the Aylesbury Music Centre, an educational establishment founded in 1965 in Buckinghamshire, England.
+Notable alumni of the band include Leo Green, Mark Armstrong, and Jules Buckley.

 History

 The Aylesbury Music Centre Dance Band was founded sometime prior to 1985.
 In that year, the direction of the band was handed to Nick Care, under whose leadership the band rose to prominence within the world of youth jazz.
 Members were aged around 14–18, with 30–50% leaving each year as they left school for work or higher education, necessitating continual education of new members.
-In 1987, the band entered the National Festival of Music for Youth for the first time and were given 'highly commended' status; it went on to win a total of at least nine awards at different iterations of the Festival.